 Ordering and Sorting

 Ordering and sorting are basic activities teachers most often do with cards.
-Ordering can be with an established order, such as the ABCs and numbers, or a directed ordering, like sorting according to color, pattern, big, small, etc.
+Ordering can be with an established order, such as the ABCs and numbers, or a directed ordering, like sorting according to the same letter, color, pattern, size, etc.

 Discovery, or guessing, is the premise of many games you can play with flash cards.
 The more you can keep kids guessing, the better you will keep their attention.
 If you play with a sense of fun, children will WANT to remember vocabulary to keep the game going.

 Watching children play, you will see them employing one, two or all three of these modals in just about any activity or game they play.
 Keep this in mind and you’ll have an endless number of activities you can use with flash cards.

 Remember, cards don’t have to be the primary focus of an activity, as long as they are being employed in one way or another.
 Use animal cards for team names, numbers, colors and shapes for ordering, or stacks of cards for board games.
 Importantly, find ways to use the vocabulary you’ve taught!

 As you introduce new games to your kids, you’ll get better at reducing the concept for easy understanding and then, how to slowly up the ante on a game once kids are up and running.

 I call these activities, as opposed to games, as they don’t involve dice or rules of play.